TheCherno/Hazel/README.md

 ## Short term goals :
-*note this is subject to change at any time.*
+*Note: this is subject to change at any time!
+Follow the roadmap over at [hazelengine.com/roadmap](http://hazelengine.com/roadmap).*
 By the end 2020, we want to make a game using the Hazel game engine.
 Not like the time I made a game in one hour using the engine, but this time by using the proper tools that would be required to make a game with Hazel.
 This means we need to add a full 2D workflow:

 - Design the game scene by using Hazelnut, the Hazel editor,